okhouja/Azure-Fundamentals-Labs/README.md

 ## Repository Overview
 Welcome to the **Azure-Fundamentals-Labs** repository!
 This repository is dedicated to documenting all the hands-on labs and challenges completed as part of my preparation for the **Microsoft Azure Fundamentals (AZ-900)** certification.
 Each lab demonstrates specific Azure concepts and implementations.

+### Sandbox Labs
+I utilize the Sandbox Labs provided with my course to conduct these hands-on experiments.
+Access to these labs allows me to follow along easily.
+The instructions for these labs are included, ensuring that while I document the essential concepts and my findings, specific information from the labs is not retained after completion.
+This ensures a streamlined learning experience.

 ## Structure
 All the labs are organized in the **`labs`** folder, with each folder containing:
 - A detailed explanation of the lab.